flattool/flattool-cli/README.md

 - To delete folders, Flattool uses `gio trash` instead of `rm`, so remember to empty your trash to reclaim disk space.
 This prevents accidental permanent deletion of files.

 ## Dependencies:
+To use Flattool effectively, you need to ensure the following dependencies are installed on your system:

-- gio: Flattool uses `gio trash` for deleting folders, so make sure gio is installed. gio is part of glib2.
+- **gio:** Flattool relies on `gio` for trashing folders.
+Make sure you have `gio` installed, which is part of the `glib2` package.
-- flatpak: Since this script is for managing flatpak applications, flatpak itself must be installed.
+- **flatpak:** Since Flattool is specifically designed for managing flatpak applications, you must have `flatpak` installed on your system.

+Please verify that both `gio` and `flatpak` are installed and configured correctly before using Flattool to ensure smooth functionality.

 ## Installation Steps:
 1. Run the command `printf $PATH` in your terminal to view the directories in your PATH.